ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Captain Brand of The Order of the Golden Eclipse.md

 Self explanatory.
 He is the captain of Order of the Golden Eclipse.
+Corvus (can't remember if that is correct), is the